isabellacoliveira/isabellacoliveira/README.md

- ## 👋 Hi, I’m @isabellacoliveira

- ## 👀 I’m interested in being a full-stack developer

- ## 🌱 I’m currently learning c#, sql server , react and more...
+ ## 👋 Hi, I’m @isabellacoliveira, 👀 I’m interested in being a full-stack developer, 💞️ I’m looking to collaborate on projects, 🌱 I’m currently learning c#, sql server , react and more...

- ## 💞️ I’m looking to collaborate on projects

  ## 📫 You can reach me on:
  <div>
     <a href="https://www.linkedin.com/in/isabella-cruz-de-oliveira-b761b7233/">